10 min read

 The bay adapted.

 Beacons spawned in deceptive pairs, two lights burning side by side.
 Some vanished on approach.
 Others split into flickering clones that dissolved on contact.
-The field was no longer asking for speed.
-It was asking for judgment.
+The field stopped asking for speed.
+It asked for judgment.

 Leena's hand went to her ear unnecessarily.
 "It's getting louder," she said, frustration at the edge of her voice.
 "Every signal's bleeding into the others."